jefdaj/bigtrees/docs/src/download.md

 See the [GitHub release page](https://github.com/jefdaj/bigtrees/releases/tag/v0.15) for details.

-Download the binary file, give it execute permissions, and move it somewhere on your `PATH`.
+Download the binary file for your system, give it e<b>x</b>ecute permission, and move it somewhere on your `PATH`.
 For example:

 ```.sh
 chmod +x ~/Downloads/bigtrees